Scottish Premier League: Insolvency events

 The 2007 report by PWC revealed a collective loss of £9 million for 2005–06, although six clubs – Falkirk, Hibernian, Inverness CT, Kilmarnock, Motherwell and Rangers – made a profit.
 The report highlighted the increasingly precarious financial position of Hearts, describing its current finances as "unsustainable" with debt rising by £7 million to £28 million and a wage bill which represents 97% of its turnover.
 The figures for 2006–07 showed a collective profit of £3 million, with eight clubs making a profit.

 In March 2008, Gretna became the fourth SPL club to enter administration.
 The club's main benefactor, Brooks Mileson, was forced to withdraw his financial support due to failing health.
 The club was liquidated after it had been relegated to the Scottish Football League at the end of the 2007–08 Scottish Premier League.
 Gretna fans formed a new club, Gretna 2008, which entered the East of Scotland Football League.

-SPL clubs were badly affected by the late 2000s financial crisis and UK economic recession.
+SPL clubs were badly affected by the Great Recession in Europe.
 The 21st PWC annual review found that SPL clubs made a collective loss of £22 million during the 2008–09 season, although this loss was almost entirely due to problems at two clubs.
 Rangers incurred a £14 million loss after losing most of their European revenues due to an early defeat by FBK Kaunas, while Hearts lost £8 million.
 In 2010, Hearts was described by The Scotsman as the only true financial "basket case" in the SPL, with the club having a wages-to-turnover ratio of 126% and debt of over three times turnover.
 Rangers stabilised financially in the next two seasons, thanks to income generated from Champions League participation.
 Rangers entered administration on 14 February 2012, owing an approximate £9 million in unpaid taxes and with an ongoing tribunal with HMRC.
 HMRC blocked a proposed Company Voluntary Arrangement in June 2012, forcing preferred bidder Charles Green to use a new company to buy out the business and assets of Rangers.
 Weeks before the SPL merged into the Scottish Professional Football League, Hearts became the sixth SPL club to enter administration.